mayu-live/framework/README.md

 server over stdin/stdout.
 It locates the app by searching upwards for `mayu.toml` from the current directory, or from a directory given as an argument (`bin/mayu lsp path/to/app`) for editors that start it elsewhere.
-It honours `klenod.config.rb` and analyzes `.haml` files under the app directory with the same Klenod plugins as the dev server, so editor diagnostics match build errors.
+It analyzes `.haml` files under the app directory with the same Klenod plugins as the dev server, so editor diagnostics match build errors.
 It reports Haml and Ruby syntax errors and unresolved imports, and provides go to definition, hover, and completion for `import("...")` and `%Component` tags.
 It never evaluates application code.